jlparkI/xGPR/docs/tuning_tutorial.rst

 Let's assume we have a Dataset, created as illustrated in the previous tutorial.
 We'll now use it to tune hyperparameters.
-All of the currently supported kernels in xGPR have two (Linear, Poly, GraphPoly) or three (FHTConv1d, RBF, GraphConv1d, Matern) tunable hyperparameters.
+Most of the currently supported kernels in xGPR have two (Linear, Poly, GraphPoly) or three (FHTConv1d, RBF, GraphRBF, Matern) tunable hyperparameters; the only exception right now is the MiniARD kernel.
 All kernels share two tunable hyperparameters:
 *lambda*, which measures how "noisy" the data is, and *beta* or the amplitude, which measures how far the data deviates from the mean.
 If you call ``my_model.get_hyperparams()``, these are the first two in the array